ITR Filing Deadline Missed?

 Q- How can you pay this tax and file returns?

-You can pay your taxes and file for returns through both online and offline modes, which are governed by secured government portals.
+You can pay your taxes and file returns through both online and offline modes, which are governed by secured government portals.

 Q- What is Income Tax Returns (ITR)?